 Teetors Peak is located just west of the main Danskin Crest, southeast of Danskin Peak.
-It is one of the 3 Danskin peaks to reach above 6,000 feet and the 3rd-highest in the range.
-It is broad and massive by Danskin Mountains standards, and is offset just west of the beautiful Danskin Southeast Ridge Main Crest.
+It is one of three Danskin peaks to reach above 6,000 feet and the 3rd-highest in the range.
+It is broad and massive by Danskin Mountains standards.
+It is offset just west of the beautiful Danskin Southeast Ridge Main Crest.
 Unfortunately, because it is so broad and just off the main crest, the views are not as good as on nearby, but smaller, Mennecke Peak.
-The North Slopes of Teetors Peak used to be dotted with pine trees but have since been burned with fire.
+The north slopes of Teetors Peak used to be dotted with pine trees but have since been burned with fire.
 USGS Syrup Creek

 Southeast Ridge, Class 2 by Livingston Douglas